 Egg-associated salmonellosis is an important public health problem in the United States.
-The bacteria Salmonella enteritidis can be inside perfectly normal-appearing eggs, and if the eggs are eaten raw or undercooked can cause illness.
+The bacteria Salmonella enteritidis can be inside perfectly normal-appearing eggs, and if the eggs are eaten raw or undercooked, a person may become ill.

 What are the symptoms?

-Most people infected with Salmonella develop diarrhea, fever, and abdominal cramps 12 to 72 hours after infection.
+People with Salmonella usually develop loose stools, fever, and abdominal cramps 12 to 72 hours after infection.
 The illness usually lasts 4 to 7 days, and most persons recover without treatment.
 However, in some persons the diarrhea may be so severe that the patient needs to be hospitalized.
 In these patients, the Salmonella infection may spread from the intestines to the blood stream, and then to other body sites and can cause death unless the person is treated promptly with antibiotics.
 The elderly, infants, and those with impaired immune systems are more likely to have a severe illness.

 How is Salmonella treated?

 Salmonella infections usually do not need treatment and resolve themselves in 5-7 days.
 Antibiotics are not usually necessary, unless the infection spreads from the intestines.
-Unfortunately, some Salmonella bacteria have become resistant to antibiotics, largely as a result of the use of antibiotics to promote the growth of feed animals.
+Unfortunately, some Salmonella bacteria have become resistant to antibiotics.

 How do people catch this disease?

 Salmonella live in the intestinal tracts of humans and other animals, including birds.
-Salmonella are usually transmitted to humans by eating foods contaminated with animal feces.
+Salmonella can be transmitted to humans by eating foods contaminated with animal feces.
 Contaminated foods usually look and smell normal.
 Contaminated foods are often of animal origin, such as beef, poultry, milk, or eggs, but all foods, including vegetables may become contaminated.
-Food may also become contaminated by the an infected food handler who forgot to wash his or her hands with soap after using the bathroom.
+Food may also become contaminated by an infected food handler who forgot to wash his or her hands with soap after using the bathroom.